KroSheChKa/PandaBot/README.md

 ---

 ## How to launch

+*As I have written in my previous works, the bot is written for a particular environment on the computer, the specific location of the window, the screen resolution, etc.*

+> **This game bot will be the easiest to configure.**

 To run this bot, you need to download the file PandaBot.py, install python together with IDLE on your computer **(you should run the code via it!)**